About the course

 The Postgraduate Diploma (PGDip) in Psychodynamic Practice is a two year part-time graduate course which forms part of the University of Oxford master’s in psychodynamic studies.
 The PGDip aims to integrate theoretical knowledge with clinical experience, and to that end you will have a clinical placement, clinical supervision, and be in personal therapy.
 The PGDip aims to bring trainees to the level of professional competence.

 The course constitutes the second part of the University of Oxford's master's programme in psychodynamic practice, which is accredited by the Universities Psychotherapy and Counselling Association (UPCA).
-If you complete the full master's programme (the MSt in Psychodynamic Practice) and the necessary clinical hours you will be eligible for professional accreditation via the UPCA with the UK Council for Psychotherapy (UKCP) as a psychotherapeutic counsellor.
+If you complete the full master's programme and the necessary clinical hours you will be eligible for professional accreditation via the UPCA with the UK Council for Psychotherapy (UKCP) as a psychotherapeutic counsellor.
 In addition, those who wish to may apply individually to become an accredited member of the British Association for Counselling and Psychotherapy (BACP).

 From the PGDip course you may apply to continue on to the final part of the programme, the MSt in Psychodynamic Practice, for further supervised research and clinical tuition.

-The course runs one evening a week over six terms at the Department for Continuing Education and consists of:
+The PGDip runs one evening a week over six terms at the Department for Continuing Education and consists of:

 - two tutorials per term with an academic tutor, and one tutorial per term with a clinical tutor; and

 Extensive regular reading and private study of at least 10 hours per week between the taught periods is recommended.